MITGameLab/OpenRelativity/README.txt

 6. Relativity Shader

 	This shader implements a vertex shader that runs the Lorenz contraction, and a fragment shader that implements the relativistic doppler shift.
+More detail is available in the comments of the code, in a line-by-line explanation.

 7. Skybox Shader